 President Trump has adopted arbitrary enforcement, anti-refugee and anti-Muslim measures which mean that we cannot be confident that refugees sent back to the US will have their basic rights protected.

 President Trump has signed several Executive Orders that affect those seeking refugee protection in the US.
 In addition to the Executive Order instituting the “travel ban”, two other Executive Orders introduce new immigration enforcement measures.
 Harvard Law School has published an analysis: “The Impact of President Trump’s Executive Orders on Asylum Seekers”.

 - Increased use of detention (people in detention have much lower chances of securing refugee protection)

-- Expanded “expedited removal of refugees” (more people will be subject to summary proceedings that often unfairly deny access to the refugee protection system).
+- Expanded “expedited removal” (more people will be subject to summary proceedings that often unfairly deny access to the refugee protection system).